 Those that do can make an excellent living at it.
 But how do you make that leap?
-How do you turn playing in the dirt into the serious business and become a heavy equipment operator?
+How do you turn "playing in the dirt" into a serious business and become a heavy equipment operator?

 Aerial Lift (Boom Lift/Scissor Lift) Operator Safety Course